 Recognizing the importance of communication on an expedition, Frank is a licensed ham radio operator because he feels ham radio offers the best opportunity to communicate while out on the trail.
 Communication is paramount on any adventure.

 Frank’s wanderlust knows no bounds- you’re the beneficiary of his desire to see and experience all that life has to offer.
+He savors the opportunity to share the raw beauty of the outdoors with those who are going back, and with those who have never been.

 Black Rhino Expeditions offers four-wheel drive guided expeditions (overlanding) which often include four-wheel drive and survival training.
 Instruction is always provided in a friendly and casual atmosphere.